 Kick off preparing for the baby with the Great Dane’s training.
 The dog must have learnt basic commands by now, if not, do not delay and train your dog.
 Given the Great Dane dog’s huge existence training the dog becomes even more imperative.

 It is presumed that the dog has been trained to follow basic commands.
 Its best time to revise the command training.
-Commence practicing and revising fundamental obedience training sit, come, let go, down, stay with your dog.
+Commence exercising and revising fundamental obedience training like; sit, come, let go, down, stay with your dog.

 Obedience training: Revision needed for introducing new born baby to Great Dane dog

-If you observe reluctance in dog’s behavior for following commands, or the dog is delaying your call, these are the real problems.
+If you observe reluctance in dog’s behaviour for following commands, or the dog is delaying your call, these are the real problems.
 You need to solve them before baby’s arrival.

 Imagine, when your baby is around and the Great Dane dog is not willing to listen to you.
 It would be a quagmire.
 Deal with any such probable situation in time and practice basic command training with your dog even more.

 - You can revise training by simply sitting on a couch or chair.
 Do not forget to have a lot of treats besides you.

 - Call the dog’s name. ‘come!’